ljodal/python-signals/README.md

 It's inspired by Django's signals, but with some major changes:

- * Strict type checking, but at runtime and statically with mypy
+ * Strict type checking, both at runtime and statically with mypy
  * Support for running receivers in the background with celery